KarateCowboy/Vimmy/get_programming_with_haskell.md

 `Enum` is a very useful time.
 It's an enumerated list of constants

 Enumerated types can be generated as lists.
 Eg `[S3 ..
 S6]`

+## Chapter 16 - Programming in Types

+*Product types* are created by combining two or more existing types with and

+*sum types* are created by combining types using or.
+They can be used to have one type represent dramatically different implementations.